 Lobster Fishing Off Nova Scotia’s South Shore

 The temperature at the dock was in the low 30s, but I wasn’t shivering.
 I dressed in several layers in anticipation of the colder offshore temperatures.
-So many layers my limbs would barely bend, making it challenging to navigate the ladder from the dock to the deck.
+I could barely bend my limbs because the bulk made navigating the ladder from the dock to the deck challenging.

 Today was the day!
-I’m going to part of the crew on a lobster boat.
+I’m going to be part of the crew on a lobster boat.

 When we reached our traps, marked by buoys, we needed to pull them up from 12 fathoms.
 Fishers string together the bright blue and yellow wire traps in groups of six.
 As they sit on the side of the boat, one fisher works one side of the trap capably, removing the trapped lobster, measuring them, and dropping them in buckets.

-The crew return lobsters that are too small to the water.
+The crew returns lobsters that are too small to the water.

 A fishers’ agreement ensures fishers throw back berried (egg-bearing) females to the ocean to sustain the lobster population.
 Before returning the berried female to the sea, they place a V-shaped notch in her tail, signaling others that she’s a breeding female.

 On the other side of the trap, another fisher removes the remains of the old bait and re-baits the trap.
-They place the re-baited traps on the back deck of the boat until we reach a new area, and then they go back into the ocean.
+They place the re-baited traps on the boat’s back deck until we reach a new area, and then they go back into the ocean.

 In addition to lobster, traps might also capture other sea creatures like sculpins that would later become bait.

 The crew collected and placed the skeletal remains of the bait, haddock, in large tubs.
-They throw back these remains into the ocean as they move back to shore.
+They throw these remains back into the ocean as they return to shore.
 Although the lobster had picked the bait relatively clean, some meat remained on the bones.
 If the crew threw the remains into the ocean after being removed from the lobster trap, the crew’s future catch might find enough food on the bones to avoid the traps.

-I usually don’t get seasick; but today I felt the boat’s motion a bit too intensely.
+Piper’s Pro Planning: I usually don’t get seasick, but I felt the boat’s motion a bit too intensely today.
 When feeling a bit queasy or seasick, watch the horizon.

 Take a closer look at my lobster fishing experience in the video below.

-You can experience fishing on a lobster boat just like I did with White Point Beach Resort’s Great Canadian Lobster Fishing Feast available November through May.
+You can experience fishing on a lobster boat like I did with White Point Beach Resort’s Great Canadian Lobster Fishing Feast, available November through May.